top of page

 The first exhibition held in 2018 was inspired by the human influence on this planet and by the technology surrounding, but with a dash of darkness connected to its unbreachable speed.
 In the present moment, the biggest threat to our survival is humankind.
 The world may remain, but not as we know it.
 Fast paced exploration.
 Meat dissipation.
 Increased consumption.
 Resource depletion.
 Polluted air.
 Warm dying Oceans.
 In a near future the resources of Earth are used.
 All gone.
 Planetary Chaos.
 And then we fade.
 With our faith.

 Colonisation of another planet?
 If Elon succeeds.
 Space Oddity.
 If there is time.
-Planet Musk.
+The red planet.
 A new Home for a selected few.
-But before, Artificial Intelligence advances.
+But before it happens, Artificial Intelligence advances.
 Such unknown beauty.
 With extreme curiosity.
 So comes Singularity.
 Human evolution reach its point of no return.
 T3000.
 Termination.
 Cataclysmic nuclear war between humankind and sentient machines.
 The remains of us

 bottom of page